dysphie/sm-movement-recorder/README.md

 # [ANY] Movement Recorder
-[SourceMod](https://www.sourcemod.net/about.php) plugin that records usercmds and plays them back.
-Saves to `sourcemod/data/recordings`.
+[SourceMod](https://www.sourcemod.net/about.php) plugin that records usercmds and plays them back similar to Valve's demo system.
+Saves records to `sourcemod/data/recordings`.
 Intended for personal use, not a polished release, expect issues.

 ## Commands